-Photographed the Metropolitan Museum of Art in NYC.
+Photographed in the Metropolitan Museum of Art in Manhattan.

 Foscarini, a leading Italian design and manufacturing company that produces masterful and innovative decorative lighting, is one of my favorite showrooms to visit in NYC’s SoHo design district.
 The company was founded in 1981 on the famous glass-blowing island of Murano in Venice, Italy, and their award-winning and iconic designs are the results of passionate collaboration with world-class designers.
 To create light is the central vision of each Foscarini project, never losing sight of the connection between the form and the function of illumination.